trogdoro/xiki/README.md

       $ xiki

+#### Troubleshooting

-Troubleshooting: if you run "$ which xiki" and it doesn't show /usr/local/bin/xiki or /usr/local/xiki, delete the 'xiki' file it shows.
+If you run "$ which xiki" and it doesn't show /usr/local/bin/xiki or /usr/local/xiki, delete the 'xiki' file it shows.
 (Normally it would be ignored but you probably have your gem bin dirs at the beginning of your PATH.)

+Check the process log for error messages (/tmp/xiki_process.rb.output).

-It should delay slightly the first time, but be fast subsequent times.
+It should delay slightly the first time and be fast subsequent times.
 If you run into errors and then fix them, you'll want to run the "xiki stop" command.
-See the process log for trouble-shooting (/tmp/xiki_process.rb.output).
+Use 'ps' to verify that the "xiki_process.rb" dies - manually kill it if not.
+Try opening a new shell console window when trying the "xiki" command after fixing things.

 ## Bring up the Xiki web interface